refinedev/refine/documentation/docs/api-reference/mantine/introduction/index.md

 Since Refine offers application level components such as layout, sidebar and header and page level components for each action, it is important to have it working with the styling of Mantine.
 All components and providers exported from the `@refinedev/mantine` package will use the current theme of Mantine without any additional configuration.

 Additionally, Refine also provides a set of carefully crafted themes for Mantine which outputs a nice UI with Refine's components with light and dark theme support.
-These themes are exported as `RefineThemes` object from the `@refinedev/mantine` package and can be used in [`<MantineProvider>`](https://v5.mantine.dev/theming/mantine-provider/) component of Mantine.
+These themes are exported as `RefineThemes` object from the `@refinedev/mantine` package and can be used in [`<MantineProvider />`](https://v5.mantine.dev/theming/mantine-provider/) component of Mantine.

 import Theming from "./theming.tsx";